 “I do not understand the mystery of grace — only that it meets us where we are, but does not leave us where it found us.” ~ Anne LaMott

-Daphne is the firm’s Client Services Coordinator.
+Daphne is the firm’s Estate Planning Paralegal.
 Born and raised in the metro-Atlanta area, Daphne has always called Atlanta home.
 Even though she has always lived in the Atlanta area, some of her best memories from childhood revolve around the road trips she and her family took – her most fond memory being a trip into Canada in 1976 where she and her family were greeted constantly with questions about Jimmy Carter.

 Daphne has worked as a legal secretary for many years – taking a break to marry and have a family.
 Now, as her children are teens, she’s back in the legal world.
 In addition to her husband and children, Daphne’s family includes two rescued dogs and a cat.